 Some two-tone designs incorporate both black and white cabinets.
 Others set the stage with either black or white cabinets, then introduce the second color as a counterpoint in countertops, backsplashes and decor.
 The black and white scheme is often paired with the warm tones of a wood floor.
 Below are some examples of our customers’ use of this versatile scheme.

-The kitchen above is grounded with crisp near-black birch cabinets (Rockford Birch Sable).
+The kitchen above is grounded with crisp, dark cabinets.
 White subway tile and open shelves displace wall cabinets for a light and airy feel.
 Clear bulb pendant lighting, unfinished-plank flooring, and wire mesh bar stools introduce elements of industrial style into this contemporary design.

 In this graceful transitional design, black shaker inset wall cabinets (Austin Painted Carbon) are stacked and trimmed with double crown molding, light rail and ogee base.
 The resulting showpiece reflects the style of the buffet in the dining area, creating a graceful transition while balancing the island built of white cabinets and finished with decorative door panels.
 Exposed nickel hinge posts in the inset cabinets, nail head trim on the bar stools and oil-rubbed bronze pendant lights reinforce the traditional feel.